 Talent followed quickly.
 At eight, Nadal won the Balearic under-12 championship, defeating older opponents - a victory he would later describe as “one of the greatest of my career”.
 It marked the beginning of something deeper: a lasting attachment to the act of winning.
 By 15, he had already stepped onto the professional stage, debuting at the ATP Mallorca in 2002 and claiming his first match.

 As his career expanded across Europe, Manacor remained his anchor.
-Between tournaments, Nadal returned to those same courts, training until the day’s final booking forced him off.
+Between tournaments, Nadal returned to those same clay courts, training until the day’s final booking forced him off.
 The setting never changed, even as his stature did.
 That evolution eventually outgrew the club itself.
 In 2016, Nadal opened the Rafael Nadal Academy - a high-performance centre on the island, complete with museum and global ambition - transforming his origins into an institution.
 From a small club across the street to a globally renowned tennis academy, Nadal’s base was always in Manacor.

 Still a teenager, Rafael Nadal’s 2005 season marked the beginning of his conquest.
 Titles in Monte Carlo, Barcelona and Rome announced his arrival, but it was in Paris where everything aligned.
 At 19, and ranked world No.5, Nadal stormed Roland Garros with a style as striking as his tennis - the sleeveless Nike outfit, the relentless intensity, the unmistakable presence.
 The New York Times captured it best: “a flashy Majorcan with a ruffian’s swagger and an angelic grin.”